Lexicomp: History

 The company's first electronic product is released: Lexicomp's Clinical Reference Library on CD-ROM.

 The first edition of the Drug Information Handbook for Dentistry is introduced.

-2000: To best serve the growing hospital market, Lexicomp develops and releases Lexicomp ONLINE, an Internet-based information solution.
+2000: To best serve the growing hospital market, Lexicomp develops and releases Lexicomp ONLINE, an Internet-based information platform.
 This same year, a strategic alliance with Pyxis (Cardinal Health) is developed, integrating Lexicomp's clinical information with medication management stations in hospitals around the country.

 2001-03: Lexicomp launches its first software for PDA on the Palm platform; the following year, software for Pocket PC devices is released.
 In November 2001, the company records 1 million logged services in a year's time for Lexicomp ONLINE.

 2006: Lexicomp partners with the American Society of Health-System Pharmacists (ASHP).
 Together, in 2007, Lexicomp ONLINE with AHFS is introduced.
 Software for BlackBerry is released.
 Soon after, the company logs reaches over 4 million logged services in Lexicomp ONLINE in just one month.
 Software for iPhone, iPad, iPod touch, and Android is later released.

 2011: Lexicomp is acquired by Wolters Kluwer.